mofe-stack/PeerConf/README.md

 threshold and toward additional independent attempts.

-agreement across the finished traces is checked every time one leaves, so a question can end as soon as the leading answer holds 95% of the confidence-weighted vote.
+agreement across the finished traces is checked every time one leaves, so a question can end as soon as they agree on an answer.

 the goal is to retain the benefits of parallel reasoning and confidence-weighted voting while reducing unnecessary generation.